j9t/little-books/manuscript/html-css-frameworks.md

 ### 3. A Framework Should Be Extensible

-The final attribute to underscore is extensibility.
+The final attribute is extensibility.
 Extensibility for a framework means that it’s not just possible, but well-defined and easy to extend it.

 Extensibility is necessary for two reasons.
 First, external frameworks in particular won’t offer everything we need, so there needs to be a way to add functionality.
 Second, especially in large projects, there’s a tendency for new patterns to pop up.
 The problem with these is their uncertainty and uniqueness: they may only be used once or twice and don’t warrant a place in the framework core or even near more common extensions.
 Both their location and handling have to be thought of.

 To make up for lacking functionality in a framework, users typically help themselves by pretending they don’t use a framework in the first place.
 That is, they have a style sheet or script that handles everything the framework doesn’t cover.
-That’s actually quite OK; the point here is to _be clear_ about how such “non-framework functionality” or extensions are handled (and we notice how extensibility is also a user responsibility).
+That’s actually quite okay; the point here is to _be clear_ about how such “non-framework functionality” or extensions are handled (and we notice how extensibility is also a user responsibility).
 If nothing else, extensibility stresses the need for the most basic of all code safeties: a namespace (a framework-specific ID and class name prefix, and the same namespace in JavaScript).

 Next, new and rarely used patterns are a challenge that runs in the best families.
 There tends to always be a need for something new, and there are always document types or elements that are used infrequently.
 They’re one of the biggest contributing factors to code bloat.
 They are hard to control if they don’t get watched and reigned in vigorously.
 Though I could give a longer dissertation about the matter, an effective counter-practice is to either designate style sheet and script sections for new and experimental code, as well as rare elements—or to even put aside a separate style sheet and script for such purposes.
 The framework developers should anticipate this and make recommendations, but users should come up with their own guidelines if this piece has not been covered.
 A documented standard for new code allows better monitoring and better decisions on whether to keep (and relocate) the code, or to remove it.

-We’ve very successfully applied this principle with Google’s HTML/CSS framework Go—not to be confused with the programming language, which was conceived two years later.
+We’ve successfully applied this principle with Google’s HTML/CSS framework Go—not to be confused with the programming language, which was conceived two years later.
 Go came with a “backpack” library, Go X, which included elements that we used only occasionally.
 This kept the core very small—[4,250 bytes](https://www.google.com/css/go.css) including the Google logo—but offered the use of additional, common-enough elements.
 Project-specific code made for a third layer that had to be carried by each project style sheet itself.

 To make frameworks more extensible:

 * Use a framework namespace.
 * Define handling of non-framework code.
-* Specify where new and rarely used code should be located (also a framework-user responsibility).
+* Specify where new and rarely used code should be located (also a framework user responsibility).
-* Regularly review new and rarely used code, to either make part of framework or remove (also a framework-user responsibility).
+* Regularly review new and rarely used code, to either make part of framework or remove (also a framework user responsibility).

 D> Please note that despite all my experience and convictions, I’ve phrased these rules as strong suggestions.
 I was tempted to say “must,” “must,” “must.”
 Whenever we like more dogma in our web development life, we use this verb.
 D>
-D> Another thing before we move on: note that no matter the quality of the framework, the _goal_ for its use is always on the owners and developers.
+D> Another thing before we move on: no matter the quality of the framework, the _goal_ for its use is always on the owners and developers.
 Frameworks can be likened to cars: a good car should be, say, safe, easy to handle, and economical.
 And so a good framework should be tailored and usable and extensible.
-But just as we look at the driver to know the destination for her car, we look at the developer to know the goals for the framework she’s using.
+But just as we look at the driver to know the destination for their car, we look at the developer to know the goals for the framework they’re using.
 We can drive a framework against the wall just as we can a car, which is the reason we differentiate between experts and novices.
 Just to get this out there: a framework doesn’t drive itself.

 ## Using Frameworks